Cours-R/travailler-preparation-DanielaKrebber/docs/README.md

 ## Read me
 needs to exist in the docs and maybe also in the racine - but it doesn't seem like that

-## Publish website
+## Publish your website

-Here you publish the website in settings under the name Github pages.
+**This is how you can publish your github website:**
+1. Go within settings to Github pages
-* Choose master branch and docs that you created
+2. Choose the master branch and docs that you created instead of root
-* The read me and images should be placed in the docs folder (site web tous le temps branch master et publier le docs et pas le root.
-You find this in Settings - Github pages)
+3. The read me and images should be placed in the docs folder so that it is displayed correctly
-* You can also select a theme for your site
+4. You can also select a theme for you site here

 ![Publish Website](images/publish_site.png)

-Add the web site
+5. Then add your website on your github repository page by copy pasting the link into **About** -> **settings** -> **website**

 ![Add Website](images/add_website.PNG)